emanueljulius/dataprocessor/readme.rst

 Application configuration file is under dataprocessor/application/config/config.php
-      Application base url should be http://localhost/dataprocessor resembling the name of the application Or it can be configured according to where the application is placed(currently this is configured $config['base_url'] = 'http://localhost/dataprocessor';)
+      Application base url should be http://localhost/dataprocessor resembling the name of the application Or it can be configured according to where the application is placed

 Application Database configuration file is dataprocessor/application/config/database.php
             Dabase name: bigdatadb